marcoroganovic/react-mini-like/README.md

 ```

 To make component re-render with new state one would use `setState` method which
-accepts callback to which would be provided previous state and return value of
+accepts callback in which previous state is passed as argument and return value of
 that callback will be set as new state and component will update.

 #### Example